sci4ga/TsuroBot/README.md

 Clear space like this:
 https://www.raspberrypi-spy.co.uk/2018/03/free-space-raspberry-pi-sd-card/

-ISSUES:
+## ISSUES

+We're unable to update Flask and Werkzeug to the latest versions because flask 2.3.0 depends on Werkzeug>=2.3.0 and connexion 2.14.2 depends on werkzeug<2.3 and >=1.0 This project needs to migrate from connexion 2.14.2 to 3.x.x to allow updates to Flask and Werkzeug.

+When app.py is run, api.py reloads and therefore throws:

+>RuntimeError: A PWM object already exists for this GPIO channel

+The reload of api.py is likely caused by:

+>ERROR 2025-01-24 09:59:14,576 connexion.apis.abstract abstract.py - Failed to add operation for GET /api/ack

-swagger UI cache does not clear between executed calls, returning old data
+From 2020: swagger UI cache does not clear between executed calls, returning old data